weibullguy/python-lint-plus/README.md

 editor or IDE and/or as pre-commit hooks.
 This action just verifies you didn't forget to do that.

-However, you could choose to have fixes applies by each tool.
+However, you could choose to have fixes applied by each tool.
 If you do, it's recommended that the autoformatters come first, followed by the style checking tools to verify the autoformatter results.
 After this, the type checkers and linters can be run.